Graduate Assistantship Information for Students

 - Current students seeking funding are encouraged to monitor GLC Weekly listserv postings for assistantship and wage openings that administrative offices share with the Graduate School.

 - Student Affairs posts its available GA positions on their jobs portal.

 Graduate Assistant (GA)

 Graduate Assistants provide academic and program support to academic, administrative or service units of the university.
-GA responsibilities may be administrative in nature and consist of duties not directly related to teaching or research (such as academic advising, program planning, advising student groups, and assisting with the administrative duties of an office).
-GA responsibilities may also be academic in nature and include grading examinations, problem sets, and/or lab assignments, setting up displays for lectures or laboratory sections, and preparing or maintaining equipment used in laboratory sections.
+Responsibilities may be administrative in nature and consist of duties not directly related to teaching or research (such as academic advising, program planning, advising student groups, and assisting with the administrative duties of an office).
+GA responsibilities may also include grading examinations, problem sets, and/or lab assignments, setting up displays for lectures or laboratory sections, and preparing or maintaining equipment used in laboratory sections.

 Graduate Research Assistant (GRA)

 Graduate Research Assistants conduct academically significant research under the direction of a faculty member who is generally a principal investigator on an external grant or contract.
 GRAs are awarded by departments and professors who are engaged in research projects.
 Research assistantships offer exciting opportunities to participate in ongoing research developments at Virginia Tech.
 Since GRAs are often funded by sponsored research grants, they may be paid at a higher stipend level than GAs or GTAs.
 Students enrolled in Research & Dissertation (R & D) credit hours while holding a GRA position are expected to exert significant time and effort toward earning those credits in addition to fulfilling their assistantship duties.
 Please discuss expectations with your research advisor.